 The problem is that we all like to wear “support shoes” which actually inhibits this process.
 When an older person becomes very unstable, we give them a walking cane or walking frame – and both these devices removes any need for natural balance.

 So, let’s not get to that stage.
 To be fit at 50, we need to take off our shoes, do some balance exercises in bare feet and those sense receptors in your feet will work overtime!
+Try it!

 Another big issue we face, is a weak Pelvic Floor.
 This is a muscle, just like any other muscle in your body, but it’s shaped like a sling.
 It’s our foundation trunk muscle and does so much more than just help incontinence.

-When we contract our pelvic floor muscle, we also contract a number of essential “core muscles”. at this link, you’ll find details info about the
+When we contract our pelvic floor muscle, we also contract a number of essential “core muscles”.
+At this link, you’ll find details info about the

 Happy days in your Fit At 50 new body!!!!